SalesforceAIResearch/FinDap/README.md

 This is the codebase for [Demystifying Domain-adaptive Post-training for Financial LLMs](https://arxiv.org/abs/2501.04961).

-Given a pre-trained LLM with strong general capabilities (e.g., Llama3-8b-instruct), how to effectively adapt it to a target domain by post-training?
+*Given a pre-trained LLM with strong general capabilities (e.g., Llama3-8b-instruct), how to effectively adapt it to a target domain by post-training?
 What criteria are desirable for successful adaptation?
-What are effective training recipes with respect to data and model?
+What are effective training recipes with respect to data and model?*

 ✨ FinDAP a novel finance-specific post-training framework comprising a comprehensive evaluation framework, state-of-the-art model checkpoints and a training recipe.
 We use the finance domain as a case study to perform domain-adaptive post-training on the instruction-tuned LLM

 <p align="center">
     <img src="./assets/overview_findap.png" width="80%"> <br>
-An overview of FinDAP.
-Left: we first identify the core expected capabilities for the target domain and then curate texts and prompts for training and evaluation.
-Right: the top shows our training strategies.
+An overview of FinDAP. <strong>Left</strong>: we first identify the core expected capabilities for the target domain and then curate texts and prompts for training and evaluation. <strong>Right</strong>: the top shows our training strategies.
 For each training stage, we use development set to select the best model.
-After training, we use unseen set to demonstrate the effectiveness of Llama-Fin.
+After training, we use unseen set to demonstrate the effectiveness of the post-trained LLM.
 </p>

+## Updates
+- Jan 26: Evaluation benchmark (<strong>FinEval</strong>) is now available on [Huggingface Dataset](https://huggingface.co/datasets/Salesforce/FinEval)!
+More datasets and checkpoints will  be released soon.

 ## 💪 FinDAP Capabilities
 We begin by illustrating the capabilities that are desirable for a domain-specific LLM.
 Specifically, we focus on the following core capabilities: